FIRST STEP ACT

 • You have not increased the risk of recidivism over their last two assessments.

-7. Can apply your earned credits to pre-release custody or supervised release if you have the warden’s approval and you,
+7. You can apply your earned credits to pre-release custody or supervised release if you have the warden’s approval and

 8. A Person is eligible for transfer to supervised release if,